Philosophy (PHIL-UA)

 PHIL-UA 88 How Science Works (4 Credits)

 What is science?
-How does it work?
 Is there a scientific method?
 How do experiments provide evidence for theories?
 Which aspects of scientific argument and reasoning are subjective and which are objective?
 What role do aesthetic considerations play in scientific thinking?
 How does the social organization of science contribute to its success?
-How ought politicians and public policy–makers to “follow the science”?
-These questions are investigated using a mix of logical argument, history, and sociological methods.
+How should politicians and public policy makers “follow the science”?
+Investigates these questions using logical argument, sociological methods, and historical contexts.argument, history, and sociological methods.

 Grading: CAS Graded